Layla-R/KTx-fibrosis-study/README.md

 # KTx-fibrosis-study

-This repository contains the R scripts required to replicate the KTx rejection spatial analysis.
+This repository contains the R scripts required to replicate the KTx rejection spatial analysis part of this study.